|

 (Return)

-ToC does not include the last melody; all listed melodies are in standard tuning.
+ToC does not include the last melody; the first 12 all use standard tuning and none has commentary.